petabyt/petabyt.github.io/README.md

  - Before I got interested in tech, I was obsessed with legos.
 I built big cities and cool RVs.
  - I have been making Youtube videos for 3+ years [https://www.youtube.com/c/PetabyteStudios](https://www.youtube.com/c/PetabyteStudios)
  - My favorite game is BeamNG.Drive
+ - Other than programming, I am very interested in cryptology and server stuff
+ - I run a Minecraft Server

 ## Other stuff